GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 The SpecIF class is the outermost element of a SpecIF data representation.
 We can call it a repository or data set.
-It defines the entire SpecIF data set represented in platform-specific implementation by a SpecIF file or a SpecIF persistance layer like a data base or data provided by a WebAPI.
+It defines the entire SpecIF data set represented in platform-specific implementation by a SpecIF file or a SpecIF persistence layer like a data base or data provided by a WebAPI.
 Such a SpecIF repository instance is often identical with a project context in a development project.
 It can contain the entire content of PLM data created in a project context.